 We can identify a person as possessed when they curse God’s name, speak bad words and lies, and practice the most unforgivable sins.
 Here are some signs that a person may be possessed:

 - very often insults the Church and Christians

 - says there is no God

 We are not told precisely how people open themselves up to demonic possession.
 If we take the case of Judas, he opened his heart to evil.
 Thus, it is possible that if a person opens his heart to be dominated by a sin that has become habitual, this becomes an invitation for a demon to enter that person’s heart.

 Five steps to evict a demon

 1. Fast and pray for three days

-Fasting is a practical declaration on our part to God that we want to seek His face.
+Fasting is a practical declaration to God that we want to seek His face.
 And for God to hear our prayer.
 Daniel fasted to seek God’s face.
 Esther fasted so that God would deliver the people from a terrible sentence.
 And so that she could enter before the king and plead for the salvation of the Jewish people.
 Jesus says to fast before the Father.

 Through his God-given power, the priest has divine authority over demons.
-The priest is a giver; a person who has to help; you can call it that by profession.
+The priest is a giver who has to help; you can call it that by profession.
 Priesthood is not a profession, but being a professional do-gooder is an act of giving.
 The first duty and, at the same time, the most outstanding work of the priest in the parish is to have and maintain ideal soul relations with all his faithful.
-The most significant and most beautiful praise that can be given to a priest is that all the faithful say that nowhere does their priest feel so good and happy as in his spiritual and pastoral work in the parish, amid hi,s sheep.
+The most significant and beautiful praise that can be given to a priest is that all the faithful say that nowhere does their priest feel so good and happy as in his spiritual and pastoral work in the parish, amid hi,s sheep.